hmrc/uknw-auth-checker-api-service-guide/source/documentation/index.md

 - GB or XI: Indicates that the business is based either in GB or NI (XI).
 - 205672212 or 347643313: Represents the business's VAT Registration Number.
 - 000: These three zeros are always added to the end of an EORI number.
-- Total number of characters permitted for the EORI (including the prefix GB or XI) is between 12 and 15.
+- total number of characters permitted for the EORI number (including the prefix GB or XI) is between 12 and 15.

 In summary, having an EORI number is essential for anyone involved in international trade, as it allows customs authorities to monitor and track shipments effectively.